clupascu/happy-cube/README.md

 # happy-cube

 A solver for [Happy cubes](http://www.happycube.com/) written in Ruby.
+See more details in [this codegolf challenge](http://codegolf.stackexchange.com/q/50469/3527).

 ## Installation